-CMED6915 Public health leadership (3 credits)

-(Pre-requisite: (i) CMED6901 Principles of health care management or (ii) Previous health care work experience)
+CMED6915.
+Public health leadership (3 credits) (Pre-requisite: (i) CMED6901 Health leadership and management or (ii) Previous health care work experience)

 This course focuses on the challenges of managing complex health care systems.
 It explores the leadership and motivational skills acquired by effective leaders, and discusses the different roles associated with managing the individual, the unit, the organization, and the larger system.